hanai3Bi/Switch-OC-Suite/Source/sys-clk-OC/README.md

 ### CPU clocks

-* 2397 → approx. max for Mariko
+* 2397 → approx. OC max for Mariko
 * 2295
 * 2193
-* 2091 → max for Mariko (without overvolting – capped at 1120 mV)
+* 2091 → OC max for Erista
-* 1963 → official max for Mariko
+* 1963 → official and safe max for Mariko
 * 1887
 * 1785 → official boost mode, OC max for Erista
 * 1683